Icarus Transfigured by m. l. teague (page 15)

 Jacques’ voice was weaker in the darkness.
 “That’s all right.
 We can look at your work another time.”

 The two poked their way back to the ground floor and Aiden relit the candle.
-The guest, plopping in a chair, wore a spooked expression the feathery light could hardly mitigate.
+The guest, plopping in a chair, wore a spooked expression that the feathery light could hardly mitigate.
 After a few awkward seconds the host tried to distract him in conversation about performance art.

 Frowning, the graduate student was brittle.
 “I think Emerson said art was a jealous mistress, but for me we’re just in an estranged marriage.”